-Whether you call them music centers, workstations, stations, or group activities, kids just call them FUN!
-Learning stations give kids a variety of activities to explore a single objective or many musical objectives.
-Here are my best tips on implementing music centers.
+Whether you call them elementary music centers, stations, or small group activities, kids just call them FUN!
+Setting them up can be tricky, so here are my best tips for making music centers successful in your classroom.

 They loved the variety of the day but also the variety in the music curriculum.
 It was a SPECIAL day!
 I usually set them up about 4 times a year, once every 9 weeks.

-Centers offer kids a chance to explore lots of musical objectives and is a valuable and engaging learning tool.
+Centers offer kids a chance to explore lots of musical objectives and are valuable and engaging learning tools.

 - iPads, Chromebooks, other technology WITH HEADPHONES!